-In addition, Universities NZ represents the interests of New Zealand's eight universities on a wide range of other matters.
+In addition to the above functions and responsibilities, Universities New Zealand represents the interests of the country's eight universities on a wide range of other matters.

-The New Zealand Vice-Chancellors' Committee comprises the Vice-Chancellors of the eight universities.
-Universities NZ's quality assurance responsibilities are undertaken by its Committee on University Academic Programmes and through the independent organisation the Academic Quality Agency for New Zealand Universities, formerly known as New Zealand Universities Academic Audit Unit, established in 1993.
+The NZVCC comprises the Vice-Chancellors of the eight universities.
+Universities New Zealand's quality assurance responsibilities are undertaken by its Committee on University Academic Programmes and through the independent organisation the Academic Quality Agency for New Zealand Universities, formerly known as New Zealand Universities Academic Audit Unit, established in 1993.

-Much of the work of Universities NZ is undertaken through committees and working groups which generally include a representative of each university.
-The work of Universities NZ is supported by a small secretariat based in Wellington.
+Much of the work of Universities New Zealand is undertaken through committees and working groups that generally include a representative of each university.
+The work of Universities New Zealand is supported by a small secretariat based in Wellington.

-Universities NZ maintains records relating to:
+Universities New Zealand maintains records relating to:

-- Minutes of meetings and papers considered at those meetings - Approval and moderation of university academic programmes - Administration of scholarships - General correspondence, reports and documents.
+- Minutes of meetings and papers considered at those meetings. - Approval and moderation of university academic programmes. - Administration of scholarships. - General correspondence, reports and documents.

-Universities NZ also administers the historical records of the University of New Zealand (disestablished in 1961).
+Universities New Zealand also administers the historical records of the University of New Zealand (disestablished in 1961).

-- Information brochure on the role and functions of Universities NZ - Information brochure on Academic Quality Assurance of New Zealand Universities - Committee on University Academic Programmes Handbook - Occasional reports
+- Information brochure on the role and functions of Universities New Zealand. - Information brochure on Academic Quality Assurance of New Zealand Universities. - Committee on University Academic Programmes Handbook. - · Occasional reports.